EricGebhart/Simple_Process_REPL/README.md

 #### SPR code

+The above method of defining the data structure still works, but it can now be within the spr code.
+A single quote **'** on a line by it's self Followed by yaml code, and ending with 2 blank lines, will allow everything to exist together.

 This is where more Libraries can be imported and new symbols and partial functions can be defined.
 As well as the YAML if desired.